semiprime/pygenda/docs/known_issues.md

   possible factor is that up/down navigation in the dialog by default takes the focus to the Cancel button.
 Maybe add a "Discard changes?" dialog if changes have been made and editing is cancelled.

+* On the Gemini, touchscreen taps in Week View in the left pane get the wrong x-coordinate.
+The result of this is that individual entries are not correctly selected if taps are to the left of the space.
+This seems to be a bug in GTK, and does not happen with GTK3.24 (desktop).

+* There's no portrait mode.
+This would be particularly useful on "transformer" phones like the Astro Slide.

 Minor
 -----